GopikasriGundlapalli/Portfolio-Website/README.md

 Highlights my background and technical skills.

-Proficient in HTML, CSS, JavaScript, and React.
+Proficient in HTML, CSS and JavaScript.

 PROJECTS: